adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 Tina Ngata (Ngāti Porou) is a mother of two from the East Coast of Te Ika a Maui, Aotearoa New Zealand.
 She is the author of Kia Mau: Resisting Colonial Fictions, which analyses the application of the Doctrine of Discovery by James Cook, and critiques the New Zealand government Cook anniversary celebrations.
 Her work involves advocacy for environmental, Indigenous and human rights.
 This includes local, national and international initiatives that highlight the role of settler colonialism in issues such as climate change and waste pollution, and promote Indigenous conservation as best practice for a globally sustainable future.

+### Danielle Nagle

+She is the the Matilda Joslyn Gage Foundation Executive Director.
+Danielle is inspired by Gage's philosophies on the relationships between women, science, and the earth.
+Danielle looks forward to pushing the possibilities for public education and social change in the context of historic house museums.

+Danielle earned a Ph.D. in Environmental Science from the SUNY College of Environmental Science and Forestry in 2021 and is the author of multiple peer-reviewed journal articles.

 ### Jonathan Nahar

 Jonathan is a Palestinian-American Christian and graduate of the Kroc Institute for International Peace Studies.
 He has worked in multiple countries doing Palestine advocacy, human rights monitoring, grassroots organizing, and challenging anti-Arab racism.
 Jonathan’s work connects the Palestinian decolonial struggle with those of other indigenous peoples, and challenges theologies of domination.

 ### Sarah Nahar